prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. The defendant shall lodge a Defence to revocation within two months of service of the Statement for revocation.

-2. The Defence to revocation may include :
+2. The Defence to revocation may include:

-   (a) an Application to amend the patent ;
+   (a) an Application to amend the patent;

    (b) a Counterclaim for infringement.

 ###### Rule 50 - Contents of the Defence to revocation and Counterclaim for infringement

 1. The Defence to revocation shall contain the matters referred to in Rule 24(a) to (c).
 Rule 29A(a) to (d) and (f) shall apply mutatis mutandis.